snoidetx/Snoidepaedia/docs/dg.md

 The following guidelines on **labelling** shall be followed when GitHub Issues are raised:

-* New sections - features
 features
 {: .label .label-green}

-* Bugs (e.g. dead links) - bugs
+: new sections

 bugs
 {: .label .label-red }

-* New pages of a section - documentations documentations
+: bugs (e.g. dead links)

+documentations
 {: .label .label-blue}

-* UI optimisations - ui
+: new pages in a section

 ui
 {: .label .label-yellow}
+: UI optimisations